tryolabs/TLSphinx/README.md

 github "Tryolabs/TLSphinx" ~> 0.0.4
 ````

-Then run `carthage update`, this should fetch and build the last version of `TLSphinx`.
-Once it's done, drag the _TLSphinx.framewok_ bundle to the XCode _Linked Frameworks and Libraries_.
-You must tell XCode where to find `Sphinx` module that is located in the Carthage checkout.
+Then run `carthage update` and follow the standar [installation instructions] described on the Carthage site.

+You must also tell XCode where to find `Sphinx` module that is located in the Carthage checkout.
 To do so:
 - add `$(SRCROOT)/Carthage/Checkouts/TLSphinx/Sphinx/include` to _Header Search Paths_ recursive
 - add `$(SRCROOT)/Carthage/Checkouts/TLSphinx/Sphinx/lib` to _Library Search Paths_ recursive
 - in _Swift Compiler - Search Paths_ add `$(SRCROOT)/Carthage/Checkouts/TLSphinx/Sphinx/include` to _Import Paths_